Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Research Challenges and Future Directions

 We analyze some important challenges in wireless AI from three main aspects: security threats, AI limitations, and complexity of AI wireless communications.

-\subsubsection{Security threats}
+\subsubsection{Security Threats}

 Security is a major concern in wireless AI systems.
 Data collected from sensors and IoT devices are trained to build the model that takes actions for the involved wireless applications, such as decision making for channel allocation, user selection, or spectrum sharing.
 Adversaries can inject false data or adversarial sample inputs which makes AI learning invalid.
-Attackers can also attempt to manipulate the collected data, tamper with the model and modify the outputsc \cite{332}.
+Attackers can also attempt to manipulate the collected data, tamper with the model and modify the outputs \cite{332}.
 For instance, in reinforcement learning, the learning environment may be tampered with an attacker so that the agent senses incorrectly the information input data.
 Another concern can stem from the manipulation on hardware implementation by modifying hardware settings or re-configuring system learning parameters.
-The work in \cite{333} investigated the multi-factor adversarial attack issues in DNN with input perturbation and DNN model-reshaping risks which lead to wrong data classification and then damages the reliability of the DNN system.
-Evaluating security threats on AI models and providing creative solutions to prevent attack risks and protect AI operations is vitally important to AI-based wireless applications.
+The work in \cite{333} investigated the multi-factor adversarial attack issues in DNNs with input perturbation and DNN model-reshaping risks which lead to wrong data classification and then damages the reliability of the DNN system.

+In these contexts, how to ensure high security for wireless AI systems is highly important.
+The authors in \cite{challenge1} propose a defense technique against adversaries in learning dataset samples in DNN algorithms.
+The learning datasets are verified to detect any adversarial samples through a testing process with a classifier that can recognize and remove the unwanted noise or adversarial data.
+Another solution is in \cite{challenge2} where a security protection scheme is integrated with the DL training algorithms for attack detection.
+A new training strategy with a learner is proposed with a backpropagation algorithm to train the benign examples against each training adversarial example. {